American Society of Interior Designers: Legislative Policy

 ASID's multiyear effort to expand registered interior designers' practice rights across the U.S. has been successful in North Carolina, Oklahoma, Wisconsin, and Illinois.
 These bills extend interior design capabilities and allow practitioners to actively engage in fostering safe environments with their understanding of safety codes.

 Platform Issues

 ASID has embraced two platform issues: sustainable design and designing for an aging population.

 ASID Foundation

-Created in 1975, the nonprofit organization, and now known as the ASID Foundation, the Foundation is the affiliated 501 (c)(3) charitable organization for ASID.
-The ASID Foundation's mission is to support endeavors that capture and disseminate knowledge, encourage innovation, and benefit the health, safety and welfare of the public through interior design research, scholarship and education.
-ASID is big on collaborating with others to make the world easier to navigate through, so, Interior Designers have a strong understanding that the design they provide, can change a person's life.
+Created in 1975, the nonprofit organization now known as the ASID Foundation is the affiliated 501(c)(3) charitable organization of the American Society of Interior Designers (ASID).
+The foundation supports activities related to the development and dissemination of knowledge in interior design, including research, scholarship, and education.
+Its stated areas of focus include promoting innovation and addressing the health, safety, and welfare of the public through interior design.